Thoracic Endovascular Aortic Repair

 Recovering at home

-- Avoid strenuous activity for at least 4 weeks.
-Ask your healthcare provider when it
+Don't do strenuous activity for at least 4 weeks.
+Ask your healthcare provider when

-- Ask your provider what types of foods to eat and what types of foods to avoid.
-The
+Ask your provider what types of foods to eat and not eat.
+The recommended diet will

 check your progress and recovery.